-- 1. Consumer goods - a.
-Apparel, accessories, and footwear - 1) Percentage (by weight) of raw materials third-party certified to an environmental and/or - 2) Social sustainability standard, by standard - 3) Number of tier one suppliers and suppliers beyond - 2.
-Appliance Manufacturing - 1) Percentage of eligible products by revenue certified to an energy efficiency - 2) Certification - Percentage of eligible products certified to an Association of Home Appliance Manufacturers (AHAM) sustainability standard - 4) Description of efforts to manage products' end-of-life impacts - 5) Annual production (number of units)
+- 1. Consumer goods

+- a.
+Apparel, accessories, and footwear

+- i.
+Percentage (by weight) of raw materials third-party certified to an environmental and/or

+- ii.
+Social sustainability standard, by standard

+- iii.
+Number of tier one suppliers and suppliers beyond

+- 2. Appliance Manufacturing

+- a.
+Percentage of eligible products by revenue certified to an energy efficiency

+- b.
+Certification

+- c.
+Percentage of eligible products certified to an Association of Home Appliance Manufacturers (AHAM) sustainability standard

+- d.
+Description of efforts to manage products' end-of-life impacts

+- e.
+Annual production (number of units)

-3. Extractives and mineral processing
+- 3. Extractives and mineral processing

-- 1) Building Products and Furnishings
+- a.
+Building Products and Furnishings

-- 1. Total energy consumed
+- i.
+Total energy consumed

-- 2. Percentage grid electricity
+- ii.
+Percentage grid electricity

-- 3. Percentage renewable
+- iii.
+Percentage renewable

-- 4. Description of efforts to manage product
+- iv.
+Description of efforts to manage product

 - 4. Lifecycle impacts and meet demand for sustainable products

-- Financials 5.
+- 5. Financials

 - 6. Food and beverage

 - 7. Health care

 - 8. Infrastructure

-- 9. Renewable resources and alternative energy
+- Renewable resources and alternative energy

 - 10. Resource transformation

-11. Services
+- 11. Services

-- 12. Technology and communications - 13.
-Transportation
+- 12. Technology and communications

+- 13. Transportation